Dexagod/SoSy-2025---Bashlib-demo/content/0_abstract.md

 ## Abstract
 <!-- Context      -->
-The current integration of Solid is to this day often restricted to programming-heavy integrations into Web applications.
+The integration of Solid is to this day often restricted to programming-heavy integrations into Web applications.
 <!-- Need         -->
 Where existing process flows often use the command line for data